Andrew8305/springboot-seed/README.md

 ## Introduction

-> An example project based on SpringBoot integrated with oauth2 ( token persisted on redis ), swagger2, restful API, druid, mybatis ( generator and pagehelper included).
+> An example project based on SpringBoot2 integrated with oauth2 ( token persisted on redis ), swagger2, restful API, h2db, wechat miniapp, druid, mybatis ( generator and pagehelper included).

 ## Preparation
 > install plugin `lombok` if you are using IDEA